Skip to contents

 Each element of weight.dists can be:

-1. A string specifying the distribution family.
+2. A character string specifying the distribution family.
 Accepted distributions (base R samplers in parentheses) include:

 • "beta": Beta distribution (rbeta)